Skip to content

 To take advantage of Lightrun’s functionality in your AWS Lambda function, you must deploy Lightrun’s agent library with your project.
 One of the ways to import the additional code (frameworks, SDKs, libraries, and more) into a Lambda function is to bundle the function with an AWS Lambda Layer.

-In this tutorial, we will learn how to package the Lightrun Node.js agent into a Lambda layer.
-We will also demonstrate how to attach the Lambda layer to your AWS Lambda function in other to be able to import and use Lightrun in your project.
+In this tutorial, you will learn how to package the Lightrun Node.js agent into a Lambda layer and integrate the packaged agent into your Node.js AWS Lambda function.

 Note